2001 PBA Governors' Cup finals

-The 2001 PBA Governor's Cup Finals was the best-of-7 championship series of the 2001 PBA Governor's Cup and the conclusion of the conference's playoffs.
-The San Miguel Beermen and Sta.
-Lucia Realtors played for the 80th championship contested by the league.
+The 2001 PBA Governor's Cup finals was the best-of-7 championship series of the 2001 PBA Governor's Cup and the conclusion of the conference's playoffs.
+The Sta.
+Lucia Realtors and San Miguel Beermen played for the 80th championship contested by the league.

 Sta.
 Lucia Realtors captured their first-ever PBA title after 8 years of participation in the league, winning over defending champions San Miguel Beermen in six games.

-Gerald Francisco won his first Finals MVP in Governors Cup Finals.
+Gerald Francisco won his first finals MVP in Governors Cup finals.